 Results for students in private schools are reported as a national average, but cannot be reported for states because the numbers of private school students asked to participate are too small to produce reliable results if reported by state.
 Several reports on private school performance are available in the Special Studies section of this website.

 For each NAEP assessment, a sample of schools is selected from the Private School Universe Survey (PSS).
 The PSS collects and stores data on more than 33,000 nonpublic schools in the 50 states and the District of Columbia.
 The number of private schools sampled for NAEP changes from year to year depending on the assessment.
 However, the number of students per subject per grade typically remains the same—30 students in each school.
-Specific numbers of nonpublic schools and students that were both selected and that participated in past assessments can be found in the individual NAEP report cards for each subject or in a FAQ on the Nation's Report Card website, How many students participate?
-To ensure that the results reported for major student groups at the national level are accurate for private schools, oversampling (i.e., sampling particular types of schools at a higher rate than they appear in the population) is necessary.
+Specific numbers of nonpublic schools and students that were both selected and that participated in past assessments can be found in the individual NAEP report cards for each subject or in a FAQ on the Nation's Report Card website How many students participate? private school sampling fact sheet (1.4 MB).

 Results for nonpublic schools can be examined through the NAEP Data Explorer (NDE).
 For each NAEP assessment, private school data are collected and included in the overall results.
 Private school results are also reported as a separate category in the years in which participation meets the NCES standard of at least 70% of schools in the sample.
 For most years, this is achieved; however, for some subjects, years, and grades, the symbol ‡ will show that the reporting standards were not met.
 Explore the Private School Quick Data tool to see a detailed look at results for private and public schools.